On the Quasitrace Problem and a Characterization of W*-algebras: Monotone Completeness

+The key idea here is that $\mathcal{C}(X)$ sits nicely inside its bidual $\mathcal{C}(X)^{**}$.
+In particular, $\mathcal{C}(X)$ is a $\ast$-homomorphic retract of its bidual; this example motivated Definition \ref{defn:retract} introduced above.

-As the commutative example illustrated in the remark shows, a unital \Cstar-algebra being a retract of its bidual does not imply that it is a \Wstar-algebra.
-Recalling that every commutative \AW-algebra is monotone complete, we come to a result that extends the commutative example.
+As Example \ref{exmp:injectiveAbelian} highlights, a commutative unital C*-algebra being a retract of its bidual does not always imply that it is a W*-algebra (cf. the Type II$_1$ AW*-factor case in Corollary \ref{cor:bidualII_1}).
+Recalling that every commutative AW*-algebra is monotone complete, we come to a result that genuinely extends the commutative example.